- Idea № 1. Achievements are impossible with no negative experience

 Manson points out that this man could set a goal to date women who would accept him as he is.
 But he stuck to his old familiar and comfortable pattern: all the joys of the world belong to tall men, and I will always be alone with my charm and wits rotting in the shadow of my shortness.
 You cannot take responsibility for what is not in your powers.

 Keep in mind that responsibility and guilt are not the same things.
 According to Manson, there are problems and situations we are not guilty of but responsible for.
 Once you take that stance, things tend to become easier to solve and achieve.
 It all depends on the perspective.

 If you strive after middle-class amenities like a big house or a good car you’re going to be drained.
 Such achievements won’t hold joy for long and will lead to the feeling of emptiness in the end.
 Expensive purchases do not make you better; they add themselves to the list.
 And you need to evolve to be happy constantly.

 Mark Manson got to know that life is short at a reasonably young age when he experienced a sudden and absurd death of his close friend.
 It was then when he realized you need to live a conscious life, ignore the trivia and only concentrate on what is essential.

 Summary to Subtle art of not giving a f*ck summary

 Usually, our book reviews end up with “I’d hardly recommend reading its full copy.”
-But since Manson writes about a way to approach life generally it might be a worthy this time (especially for all those side stories about people), however not if you are short of time, then our summary is just enough 🙂
+But since Manson writes about a way to approach life in general – full copy might be well worth it (especially for all those side stories about people).
+However not if you are short of time, then our summary is just enough 🙂

 See the author’s website for more content on the topic

 Or compare the ideas and action plan insights density in other business books we reviewed: